diegosiep/Scrumdinger-SwiftUIOfficialAppleCourse/README.md

 # Scrumdinger-SwiftUIOfficialAppleCourse
-The official learning course for SwiftUI
+The official Apple learning course for SwiftUI